Seaoil

-Seaoil Philippines, Inc., stylized as SEAOIL Philippines, is a fuel company that started in 1978.
-The Filipino-owned company offers fuel products ranging from automobile gasoline to industry-specific lubricants and services such as storage and shipping.
+Seaoil Philippines, Inc. is a dual Filipino-Australian fuel company founded in 1978.
+The company offers a variety of petroleum products ranging from automobile gasoline to industry-specific lubricants and services such as storage and shipping.

 History

-Seaoil Philippines was founded in 1978 by Francis Yu where it was engaged in offering storage facilities for petroleum and petrochemical based products.
-A few years later, it expanded its operations by creating a niche in the wholesale petroleum market.
+Seaoil Philippines was founded in 1978 by Francis Yu, operating storage facilities for petroleum and petrochemical based products.
+A few years later, it expanded its operations in the petroleum market.
 In 1988, the company partnered with Paramins to develop lubricants.
-In anticipation of the oil market deregulation in 1996, Seaoil Philippines was established, becoming the first independent fuel company to open a retail station.
-From one station opened in 1997, Seaoil now has over 300 stations, making it the 5th independent fuel company in the Philippines.
+In anticipation of the oil market deregulation in 1996, Seaoil Philippines established a retail station in 1997, and as of December 2022, now has 700 stations.

 In December 2017, SEAOIL entered a strategic partnership with Caltex Australia (now Ampol).
 As part of the partnership, Caltex Australia would supply oil to SEAOIL via its fuel trading and shipping business, Ampol Singapore, while Caltex Australia would take up a 20% equity interest in SEAOIL.
 Caltex Australia's acquisition of the 20% equity interest was completed in March 2018.